rbmanez/Prosper-IT-Consulting-Internship/README.md

 - Each Friday we had Sprint Retrospective, which is a quick discussion during the daily stand up that explains what was helpful and what was detrimental to productivity and team work flow.
 These meetings were meant to improve communication and coordination within the team, including the project manager.

 ## The Four Live Project Sprints
 Click the headings below to see the completed user stories for those sprints.
+There are also [Featured User Stories](#featured-user-stories) below.

 - ### [Python Live Project: Sprint 1](https://github.com/rbmanez/TTA-Live-Project-Sprints/blob/master/PythonLiveProjectSprint1.md)
 #### List of Technologies Used